 Only adding access control as an afterthought at a later stage of development greatly increases the risk of broken access control vulnerabilities in production.
 To prevent this, standardize and follow secure design practices:

 Access control vulnerabilities—such as directory traversal, cross-site request forgery (CSRF), and insecure direct object references (IDOR)—are among the most common and dangerous issues in modern web applications.
 These flaws often arise from subtle implementation oversights that only surface during real-world usage.
 A DAST-first approach continuously scans running applications during development and in production, giving security teams visibility into actual exploit paths.
-Unlike tools that rely on code analysis, DAST works by interacting with live applications just as an attacker would, surfacing runtime issues that truly increase business risk.
+Unlike tools that rely on code analysis, DAST tools work by interacting with live applications just as an attacker would, surfacing runtime issues that truly increase business risk.

 Where static application security testing (SAST) can generate long lists of theoretical vulnerabilities without clear exploitability, dynamic testing through DAST focuses on what can actually be attacked.
 This not only cuts through the noise of false positives but also enables faster, more confident remediation.
 Invicti’s proof-based scanning takes this further by automatically confirming vulnerabilities with safe proof-of-exploit, eliminating guesswork for developers and freeing up security resources.
 With DAST-first, organizations can move beyond finding “everything” to fixing what matters—reducing real-world risk without slowing down development.